 - Genius Grove: A section at the center of the store designated for customers to receive support side-by-side with Geniuses under the canopy of local trees.
 This area is able to accommodate more customers than a traditional Genius Bar commonly found in other stores.

-- The Forum: Apple describes this area as a "vibrant gathering place" next to the large 6K Video Wall, where "Today at Apple" sessions and other daily and monthly events will be hosted related to education, creative arts, music, games, and more.
+- The Forum: Apple describes this area as a "vibrant gathering place" next to the large 6K Video Wall, where "Today at Apple" sessions and other daily and monthly events are hosted related to education, creative arts, music, games, and more.

-- The Plaza: Apple has connected its Union Square store with the surrounding community with The Plaza, an outdoor area open 24/7 and featuring a 50-foot green wall, public Wi-Fi, seating for 200 people, and a fountain created by sculpture artists Ruth Asawa.
-Apple says the space will feature live acoustic performances.
+- The Plaza: Apple has connected its Union Square store to the surrounding community with The Plaza, an outdoor area open 24/7 and featuring a 50-foot green wall, public Wi-Fi, seating for 200 people, and a fountain created by sculpture artist Ruth Asawa.
+The space features live acoustic performances.

 - The Boardroom: A room with tables and chairs at the back of the store where Apple's Business Team can offer hands-on advice and training to entrepreneurs, developers, and other small and medium business customers.